MichaelVrana/sle22-signatr-artifact/README.md

 - [sxpdb](https://github.com/PRL-PRG/sxpdb/): R value database
 - [generatr](https://github.com/reallyTG/generatr): fuzzing utilities
 - [contractr](https://github.com/PRL-PRG/contractr):type signature parsing and checking for R
-- [argtracer](https://github.com/PRL-PRG/argtracer): trace R values and store them in the R value database.
+- [argtracer](https://github.com/PRL-PRG/argtracer): trace R values using a patched R interpreter and store them in the R value database.

 The tool and its dependencies are pre-installed in a convenient Docker image.